Student university policy

 How does the university work?

-At the top is the elected presidium of the university (the university management).
+At the top is the elected Presidential Board of the university (the university management).
 As a rule, there is also a university council - consisting of external personalities.
-The university council accompanies internal decisions with opinions and recommendations.
+The University Council supports internal decisions with statements and recommendations.
 The highest body is the Senate.
-Here the central groups are represented.
-In the Senate, important decisions are made in the areas of university policy, research, teaching and studies, and the university's basic regulations.
-In addition, there are other committees and offices at the central and decentralized levels.
-At the decentralized levels of the departments, the most important bodies are the Dean' s Office and the Departmental Council.
+The central groups are represented here.
+The Senate makes important decisions in the areas of university policy, research, teaching and studies as well as the university's basic regulations.
+There are also other committees and offices at the central and decentralized levels.
+At the decentralized levels of the faculties, the most important bodies are the Dean's Office and the Faculty Council.

-Some bodies and offices have decision-making authority; other bodies (committees, commissions) have an advisory function.
-For example, an appointment committee recommends the most suitable candidate to the university management, but the decision-making power lies with the university management.
-Participation in university committees is one of the duties of professors.
-However, scientific and non-scientific employees as well as students are also represented in the committees.
+Some bodies and offices have decision-making powers; other bodies (committees, commissions) have an advisory function.
+For example, an appointment committee recommends the most suitable candidate to the university management, but the decision-making authority lies with the university management.
+Participation in university committees is part of the official duties of Professors.
+However, academic and non-academic employees as well as students are also represented on the committees.

 How do we organize ourselves?